 ECE Machine Learning Seminars: This academic year I am organizing ML seminar series at the ECE department sponsored by UT Austin Foundations of Data Science (an NSF Tripods Institute).
 You can find more information about our ML seminars here.

-- February 2020: Delivered an invited talk on “Communication-Efficient Federated Learning with Periodic Averaging and Quantization” at ITA 2020.
+- February 2020: Invited talk on “Communication-Efficient Federated Learning with Periodic Averaging and Quantization” at ITA 2020.

 - January 2020: Seven papers accepted to AISTATS 2020